 Dental hygienists provide dental preventative care and examine patients for various types of oral disease.
 They work almost entirely in dentists offices, and can be either full-time or part-time.
 The annual income is over $76,000, and the Bureau of Labor Statistics projects a healthy 11% growth rate over the next decade.

-Education/training: An associate’s degree in dental hygiene, though it usually takes three years to complete rather than the usual two.
+Education/Training Required: An associate’s degree in dental hygiene, though it usually takes three years to complete rather than the usual two.
 Virtually all states require dental hygienists to be licensed, though requirements vary by state.

-Challenges: You’ll need to be comfortable working in people’s mouths, some of whom may have extensive gum disease or poor dental hygiene.
+Job Challenges: You’ll need to be comfortable working in people’s mouths, some of whom may have extensive gum disease or poor dental hygiene.
 But you also need to have a warm bedside manner.
 Many people are not comfortable going to the dentist, let alone having their teeth cleaned, and you’ll need to be able to keep them calm during the process.

 Why you may want to become a dental hygienist: